The National Liberation and Anti-Soviet Movement

 The anniversary of 100 years since the uprising in Georgia is a moment to reminder that Russian imperialism is not a new phenomenon, but an enduring element of Moscow's policy.
 Its forms have changed over the centuries – from direct territorial expansion in tsarist times, through sovietisation, to contemporary neo-imperialist activities – but its essence remains the same: subjugation and control over neighbouring nations.
 The Georgian uprising of 1924 is one of many examples that show that the struggle for independence and sovereignty in the face of Russian pressure has continued for more than a century.

-One of the key themes of the conference will be a comparison of the struggles national liberation in Georgia with similar movements in other countries in the region.
+One of the key themes of the conference was a comparison of the struggles national liberation in Georgia with similar movements in other countries in the region.
 The experience of resisting Russian imperialism unite the countries of Central and Central and Eastern Europe and the Caucasus in a unique way, and the common denominator – irrespective of the cultural and geographical differences – is the struggle for sovereignty.

 Russian aggression against Ukraine and the legacy of national liberation movements national liberation movements